glennnoronha/movie-database/README.md

 - [React](https://reactjs.org/) for the amazing framework
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Vite](https://vitejs.dev/) for the build tool
+- [Vercel](https://vercel.com/) – for seamless deployment and hosting